thom4parisot/talks/proposals/archives/printing-book-with-smartphone-and-javascript.md

 ## Twitter Story

 > Book or ebook?
 Print or digital picture?
-Let's do all of them using JavaScript! w/ @oncletom
+Let's do all of them using JavaScript! w/ @thom4parisot